react-bootstrap-table/react-bootstrap-table2/docs/columns.md

 `headerEvents` same as [`column.events`](#events) but this is for header column.

 ## <a name='attrs'>column.attrs - [Object | Function]</a>
 Via `attrs` property, You can costomize table column [HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) which allow user to configure the elements or adjust their behavior.
-It takes `Object` but `callback function` is also acceptable.
+It takes `Object` and `callback function` is also acceptable.

 ```js
 {